cs246-final-project/cpp_chess/readme.md

     ```game human computer1```

   Make a Move.
     Use move command to move.
-For computer's turn, just put move or m.
+For computer's turn, just put move.
 For human's turn, put move command followed by position of current and destination.
 If it is a promotion move, also add type to promote.
 Valid promotions are 'Q', 'R', 'K', 'B'.
     ```move```
-    ```m```
     ```move e2 e4```
-    ```m E2 E4```
     ```move e2 e4 Q```

   Resign